-The Advocate General for each State is appointed by the Governor under Article 165(1) of the Constitution of India.
-The constitutional duties assigned to the post are to give advice to the Government of the State upon such legal matters, and to perform such other legal matters, and to perform such other duties of a legal character, as may from time to time by referred or assigned to him be the Governor, and to discharge the functions conferred on him by or under the Constitution or by any other law for the time being in force.
+(2) It shall be the duty of the Advocate General to give advice to the Government of the State upon such legal matters, and to perform such other duties of a legal character, as may from time to time be referred or assigned to him by the Governor, and to discharge the functions conferred on him by or under this Constitution or any other law for the time being in force

 In exercise of the powers conferred by clause (2) and (3) of Article 165 of the Constitution, the Governor had framed the Rules Regulating the Conditions of Service, Duties, Remuneration, etc. of the Advocate General and Additional Advocate General, Kerala*, issued in Notification No.LD(A) 1-3006/56/Law, dated 1st November, 1956.